dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 ## Authorisation model for macaroons.

-All requests for which the client presents a macaroon are evaluated as the user that requested the macaroon.
+All requests for which the client presents a macaroon are evaluated as pertaining to the user that requested the macaroon.
 If Alice requests a macaroon and shares it with Bob then Bob can only access files that Alice would be able to access.